tcpalmer/nina-scheduler/post-acquisition/acquisition-data.md

 * You can click a table header to sort the table, click the same header again to sort in the opposite direction.
 * Select a row in the table to view details.

-## Deleting Records
+## Purging Records

+To remove acquired image records, expand the Purge Records header.
+There are two ways to select the records:
+* By date: set the Older Than date to the date desired (it defaults to nine months before present) and leave Target as 'All'.
+All records - regardless of target - will be removed.
+* By date and target: set the Older Than date to the date desired and then select your target from the dropdown.
+Only those records for that target older than the date will be removed.

+Click the delete (trashcan) icon to execute.
+In both cases, you will be asked to confirm the deletion.

+### Notes
+* Keep in mind that these records are used for image grading so if you think you might want to continue imaging a relevant target in the future, you might not want to remove associated records.
-At present, there is no way to delete acquired image records.
-Also, there is only a weak reference to the applicable project, target, and filter for each record.
-You could delete or move projects, targets, or exposure plans which may impact what can be shown or selected.
+* There is only a weak reference to the applicable project, target, and filter for each record.
+You could delete or move projects, targets, or exposure plans which may impact what can be shown, selected, or deleted.

-A future release will support deleting old records.

 ## Data Saved